squall-io/ico_number/assets/icon-view.md

-Scrool and look at the icon associated to the result you remembered from previous step.
+Scroll and look at the icon associated to the result you remembered from previous step.

 Click the **▶** button to continue...